Kadamaiyai Sei: Music

-Release

-Theatrical
+Marketing and release

-The film released theatrically on 12 August 2022 along with Karthi's starrer Viruman.
-It was initially slated that the film would release on 13 May.
+On 6 May 2022, the trailer of the film was released and received positive responses.
+The film released theatrically on 12 August 2022 along with Viruman.
+It was initially believed that the film would release on 13 May.
 But then there were some other reports suggesting that the film would release on 24 June.
 However the release date was postponed.

-Marketing

-On 13 May 2022, the trailer of the film was released and received positive responses.

-Reception
+Critical reception

 Logesh Balachandran of The Times of India gave the film's rating 2 out of 5 stars and wrote "The setup and playoffs are very poorly planned and doesn't rescue the film in anyway.
 We realise that the entire film is going to collapse just like the building with the only exception that we have no Ashok to save it."
 Dinamalar rated the film 2 out of 5.
 Chandini R of Cinema Express gave the film 2.5 out of 5 stars, stating that "If only, some better creative choices by the makers were in order, we would not just laud Kadamayai Sei but also enjoy it."
-Zee News gave a mixed review.